Suyannesara/ROS-noetic-docker/README.md

 ```bash
 docker build -t ros-noetic-image .
 ```
-🛑 **Disclaimer**: If you are facing problems to run docker this way, try adding sudo to the beggining of commands:
+🛑 **Disclaimer**: If you are facing problems to run docker this way, try adding sudo to the beginning of commands:

 ```bash
 sudo docker build -t ros-noetic-image .
 ```
-It is normal if it takes long to build in first time.
+It is normal if it takes long to build for the first time.

 ⚠️ **Warning**: Ensure to replace `your_os_user` with your actual system username.

-#### 2. Run the Container
+#### 3. Run the Container

 Run the container based on the defined image using the following command: